zerotier/docs/docs/central/sso.md

 If you enable this on an existing network, you may accidentally block existing users.
 Please practice on a test network.
 ![SSO-Network-Enable](/img/sso-network-enable.png)

-There are three login modes for SSO enabled networks.
+There are three login modes for SSO enabled networks:

 1. Standard - If the user can successfully authenticate to your OIDC provider, they weill be allowed access to the ZeroTier network
 2. [Email Based Access](/central/sso#email-based-network-access) - The user is allowed to access the network if and only if their email address is in the email list provided by the network administrator.